-2.2.2 Out Of Range (OR) Indication
+2.2.3 Out Of Range Indication

-When the conversion result is clipped the Out of Range output is activated such that OR+ goes high and OR- goes low.
+When the conversion result is clipped, the Out of Range (OR) output is activated such that OR+ goes high and OR- goes low.
 This output is active as long as accurate data on either or both of the buses would be outside the range of 00h to FFh.
-Note that when the device is programmed to provide a second DCLK output, the OR signals become DCLK2.
-Refer to 1.4 REGIS-TER DESCRIPTION
+When the device is programmed to provide a second DCLK output, the OR signals become DCLK2.
+Refer to 1.4 REGISTER DESCRIPTION.

-2.2.3 Full-Scale Input Range
+2.2.4 Full-Scale Input Range

 As with all A/D Converters, the input range is determined by the value of the ADC's reference voltage.
-The reference voltage of the ADC08D1020 is derived from an internal band-gap reference.
-The FSR pin controls the effective reference voltage of the ADC08D1020 such that the differential full-scale input range at the analog inputs is a normal amplitude with the FSR pin high, or a reduced amplitude with FSR pin low as defined by the specification $V{IN}$ in the Converter Electrical Characteristics.
-Best SNR is obtained with FSR high, but better distortion and SFDR are obtained with the FSR pin low.
-The LMH6555 of is Figure 14 suitable for any Full Scale Range.
+The reference voltage of the ADC08D1520 is derived from an internal band-gap reference.
+The FSR pin controls the effective reference voltage of the ADC08D1520 such that the differential full-scale input range at the analog inputs is a normal amplitude with the FSR pin high, or a reduced amplitude with FSR pin low; see VIN in the Converter Electrical Characteristics.
+The best SNR is obtained with FSR high, but better distortion and SF- DR are obtained with the FSR pin low.
+The LMH6555 of Figure 13 is suitable for any Full Scale Range.